OSGeo/gdal/doc/source/development/rfc/rfc110_jit_compilation.rst

-This RFC introduces the optional use of the `CLang <https://clang.llvm.org/>`__ and `LLVM <https://llvm.org/>`__ embedded libraries to provide Just-In-Time (JIT) / on-the-fly compilation of code, and its use to speed-up evaluation of MuParser-compatible expressions, as used in VRTDerivedBand and :ref:`gdal_raster_calc`.
+This RFC introduces the optional use of the `CLang <https://clang.llvm.org/>`__ and `LLVM <https://llvm.org/>`__ embedded libraries to provide Just-In-Time (JIT) / on-the-fly compilation of code, and its use to speed-up evaluation of expressions, as used in VRTDerivedBand and :ref:`gdal_raster_calc`.

 Motivation
 ----------